An excerpt from www.HouseOfNames.com archives copyright © 2000 - 2014

 History has changed the spelling of most surnames.
 During the early development of the French language in the Middle Ages, a person gave his version of his name, phonetically, to a scribe, a priest, or a recorder.
 Some variables were adopted by different branches of the family name.
 Hence, there spelling variations of the name Gabriel, some of which include Gabriaut, Gabriau, Gabriault, Gabriel, Gabriele, Gabriell, Gabrielle, Gabrel, Gabrelle, Le Gabriel and many more.

-First found in Normandy where they held a family seat in the department of Calvados in the region of Caen, where they were a distinguished family of great nobility.
+First found in Normandy (French: Normandie), the former Duchy of Normandy, where they held a family seat in the department of Calvados in the region of Caen, where they were a distinguished family of great nobility.
 The family name was originally spelled Gabriaut.
 In the same early period, about the 11th and 12th century, they branched to Brittany and Poitou.

 This web page shows only a small excerpt of our Gabriel research.
 Another 110 words(8 lines of text) covering the years 1698 and 1782 are included under the topic Early Gabriel History in all our PDF Extended History products.

 More information is included under the topic Early Gabriel Notables in all our PDF Extended History products.